filamentphp/filament/packages/tables/docs/11-adding-a-table-to-a-livewire-component.md

 use Illuminate\Contracts\View\View;
 use Livewire\Component;

-class ListProducts extends Component implements HasTable, HasForms {
+class ListProducts extends Component implements HasForms, HasTable {
     use InteractsWithTable;
     use InteractsWithForms;